A smart meter could help you and the person you care for

 How smart meters work

-- The smart meter records energy use, as it is being used.
+- The smart meter records energy use, as they use it

 - They get a bill, based on the amount of gas and electricity they used.

 The only information that gets sent to energy suppliers is how much energy is being used and when.
-And the only people who can see how much energy is being used are you, the person you care for and their energy supplier.
+And the only people who can see how much energy is being used are you (if you have permission), the person you care for and their energy supplier.

 Getting a smart meter installed

-Some homes can’t get a smart meter yet but will be able to get one before the end of the rollout.
-The energy supplier can tell you if the person you care for can have one.
+The energy supplier can tell you if the person you care for can have a smart meter.
 They can also tell you how soon it can be installed.

 Good to know